5 Easy Steps To Count Unique Values In Google Sheets

 Step 1: Open Your Google Sheets Document

 Begin by opening the Google Sheets document that contains the dataset you want to analyze.
-If you don’t have a document created yet, simply create a new one and input your data.
+If you donโt have a document created yet, simply create a new one and input your data.

 Step 2: Select the Range of Data

 Identify the range of cells that you want to count unique values from.
-For example, if your data is in column A from row 1 to row 100, your range will be A1:A100
+For example, if your data is in column A from row 1 to row 100, your range will be A1:A100.

 Step 3: Use the UNIQUE Function

-that returns unique values from a range.
+Google Sheets has a built-in function called UNIQUE that returns unique values from a range.
 To use it, follow these steps:

 -